 Tyndale was also responsible for introducing the word ‘Ester’ into the English Bible.
 John Wycliffe, who produced the first English Bible in 1382, had translated from the Latin, and left the word pascha basically untranslated and called it pask or paske.
 Luther occasionally did likewise, using the transliterated form passah.
 For example, in Lev.
 23:5, he rendered ‘the LORD’s Passover’ as ‘des Herrn Passah’, and in Ex.
 12:27, ‘It is the Passover sacrifice to the Lord’ was ‘Es ist das Passahopfer des Herrn’.

 But when Tyndale prepared the new Testament, he followed Luther’s more common practice and used the most common word in his native language.
 That is, while Luther most often used Oster and its cognates, Tyndale used Ester and its cognates.
+For example:

 Note, if the Hislop pagan derivation theory were correct, it would imply that the godly Tyndale and Luther before him were really calling Jesus the ‘Astarte Lamb’ or ‘Ishtar Lamb’.